PythonRSAS/pythonrsas.github.io/_posts/2020-01-08-11-Interpretable-AI-XAI.md

 ICE plots can help us see individual differences and identify subgroups and interactions between model inputs.

+Since ICE is at observation level, it quickly becomes a scaling issue.
+So in practice, we often bin the variable in question.

 ### LIME

 > Abbreviated for "Local Interpretable Model-Agnostic Explanations".
 It is model agnostic and can be applied to any type of models.